Shalin Butterworth (she/her)

 Photo by Azara Images

-As a white birth worker, I am committed to unpacking my own white privilege and unlearning my biases.
 The maternal mortality rate in the US is horrifyingly high and continues to rise, especially for Black and American Indian/Alaska Native birthing people who are more than 3 and 2 times likely to experience deaths than white birthing persons.
 I support Black-owned organizations that work to reduce the risks of maternal morbidity and mortality in Black and Indigenous families.
-A portion of my collected fees go directly towards the efforts of Black-led organizations, including Black Women Birthing Justice.
+A portion of my collected fees go directly towards the efforts of Black-led organizations such as Black Women Birthing Justice and local organizations that primarily serve marginalized communities.
 Additionally, I offer one scholarship space at each of my Evidence Based Birth® Childbirth Classes with priority given to Black, Indigenous, and LGBTQ+ birthing families.